hannakim91/whats-cookin/notes.md

 Search by ingredient notes

- argument for recipeList and keyword;
+  use find to search the ingredients list and locate the id of the named ingredient.

- return array of recipes including that ingredient;
+  use filter to return an array of recipes that include the id number.

- get the id of the ingredient's name, then find and return the recipes using that id.

 -